ASEAN School Games 2018 Full Results

 2018 ASEAN School Games Athletics Boys 5000m Walk

-Philippine well beaten in 5th and 6th.
+Philippine was well beaten in 5th and 6th.
 The first time the walks has Filipino entries at the ASEAN School Games.

 2018 ASEAN School Games Athletics Results Day 1